John Rogitz Image

 Rogitz & Associates

-As Managing Attorney at Rogitz & Associates, John M. Rogitz manages the firm’s day-to-day operations and many of the firm’s clients.
-He is a registered patent attorney specializing in patent preparation and prosecution in a range of technologies including artificial intelligence, autonomous vehicles, extended reality, rules-based software, computer hardware, medical devices, electrical and mechanical inventions, fintech, and business methods.
+As Managing Attorney at Rogitz & Associates, John manages the firm’s day-to-day operations and many of the firm’s clients.
+He is a registered patent attorney specializing in patent preparation and prosecution in a range of technologies including artificial intelligence, autonomous vehicles, extended reality, video games, Internet of things (IoT), blockchain, rules-based software, computer hardware, medical devices, and other electrical and mechanical inventions.
 His clients range from startups and independent inventors to Fortune 500 companies.
 Before joining Rogitz & Associates, John was engaged in civil litigation at the Watkins Firm, a San Diego-based law firm.

-John also writes for various IP publications, including IPWatchdog.
-He has also been published in IP Today, IP Magazine, and others.
-In addition, John regularly speaks to trade groups like the National Association of Patent Practitioners and Licensing Executives Society and has taught intellectual property at the undergraduate level.
-Prior to practicing law, John worked as a web developer for Loyola Marymount University.
+John is also an adjunct professor of intellectual property at Trinity Law School and has taught IP at the undergraduate level as well.
+He writes for IPWatchdog and has also been published by IP Today, IP Magazine, and others.
+John regularly speaks to trade groups like the National Association of Patent Practitioners and Licensing Executives Society and, prior to practicing law, he worked in industry as a web developer.

 Recent Articles by John Rogitz